esi-neuroscience/syncopy/README.rst

 Installation
 ============

-We recommend to install SynCoPy into a conda environment:
+We recommend to install SynCoPy into a new conda environment:

+ 1. Install the `Anaconda Distribution for your Operating System <https://www.anaconda.com/products/distribution>`_ if you do not yet have it.
+ 2. Start a new terminal.
+    - You can do this by starting `Anaconda navigator`, selecting `Environments` in the left tab, selecting the `base (root)` environment, and clicking the green play button and then `Open Terminal`.
+    - Alternatively, under Linux, you can just type `bash` in your active terminal to start a new session.

+You should see a terminal with a command prompt that starts with `(base)`, indicating that you are in the conda `base` environment.

+Now we create a new environment named `syncopy` and install syncopy into this environment:

 .. code-block:: bash

-   conda create -y --name syncopy python=3.8 conda activate syncopy conda install -c conda-forge esi-syncopy
+   conda create -y --name syncopy python=3.8 conda activate syncopy conda install -y -c conda-forge esi-syncopy

 To get the latest development version, please clone our GitHub repository: